TID-Lab/aggie/README.md

 ## Introduction

-Aggie is a web application for using social media and other resources to track incidents around real-time events such as elections or natural disasters.
+Aggie is a web application for using social media and other resources to track groups around real-time events such as elections or natural disasters.

 Aggie can retrieve data from several sources: